zombie0117/yolov3-tiny-onnx-TensorRT/README.md

 		    save_path = '/home/nvidia/yolov3-tiny2onnx2trt/'

 # steps:
+	0.Put your .weights file in the folder
+		|-yolov3-tiny2onnx2trt
+			|-yolov3-tiny.weights

-	1.change your settings as "#custom settings"
+	1.Change your settings as "#custom settings"

-	2.
+	2.run commands:
 		cd yolov3-tiny2onnx2trt
 		python yolov3_to_onnx.py

 		you will get a yolov3-tiny.onnx file

-	3.
+	3.run commands:
 	  	python onnx_to_tensorrt.py:

 		you will get a yolov3-tiny.trt file and some inferenced images.